Lur1an/python-telegram-bot-template/README.md

 I added a folder `orders` that could represent a way to add a feature to interact with orders:

-- `persistence.py` can contain your class `OrderDAO` and `OrderEntity` to model your database persistence
-- `models.py` can contain other object types you need, like classes for custom callback queries or conversation state
 - `handlers.py` is where you define the handlers needed to interact with this module through the telegram api, export a list of handlers that you import in `application.py` and then add to the `Application` object through `add_handlers()`.
 This list of handlers has to contain all the handlers of the module
+- `queries.py` if you need more than just simple queries and want to move them, create function that take an `AsyncSession` as an argument and execute your database logic.
 - `conversations` contains a file for every `ConversationHandler` the module defines, since it takes a lot of code to define a single conversation, with it's states, state-management, fallbacks etc. a single file for every conversation flow seems okay.

 These are just examples how the structure could look like.

-### Cool wrappers
+### Decorators

 ```python
 def command_handler(command: str, *, allow_group: bool = False):